Boise State vs. Wyoming NCAA Football Odds, Plays and Insights | November 12, 2021

 Over/Under Insights

-- Boise State and its opponents have gone over the current 49-point total in four of nine games this season.
+- Boise State and its opponents have gone over the current 47.5-point total in four of nine games this season.

-- Wyoming's games have gone over 49 points in two opportunities this season.
+- Wyoming's games have gone over 47.5 points in four of eight chances this season.

-- The combined points per game average of the two teams, 53.4, is 4.4 points greater than Friday's over/under.
+- The combined points per game average of the two teams, 53.4, is 5.9 points above Friday's over/under.

-- The 42.2 combined points per game that these two squads have allowed this season are 6.8 fewer than the 49 over/under in this contest.
+- The 42.2 combined points per game that these two squads have allowed this season are 5.3 fewer than the 47.5 total in this contest.

 Boise State Stats and Trends

+- In Boise State's nine games this season, it has six wins against the spread.

-- This season, the Broncos won ATS in their only game as a favorite of 15 points or more.
+- The Broncos covered the spread in their only game when favored by 14 points or more.

-- Boise State's games this year have gone over the total in just two out of nine opportunities (22.2%).
+- Boise State's games this year have gone over the total in only two out of nine opportunities (22.2%).

-- Boise State is 6-1 against the spread and 5-2 overall in games when it scores more than 21.3 points.
+- When Boise State puts up more than 21.3 points, it is 6-1 against the spread and 5-2 overall.

-- Boise State is 4-2 against the spread and 4-2 overall when the team amasses more than 324.8 yards.
+- When Boise State churns out more than 324.8 yards, the team is 4-2 against the spread and 4-2 overall.

 - The Broncos have 11 turnovers this season, equal to the number of takeaways for the Cowboys.